mainwp/mainwp-broken-links-checker-extension/readme.txt

 1. Enable or Disable extension on the "Extensions" page in the dashboard

 == Changelog ==

+= 1.0 = 2-17-2016
+* Fixed: Fatal error
+* Fixed: Strip slashes issue in site name fields
+* Added: Support for the new Add Site process
+* Added: Support for WP-CLI
+* Added: An auto update warning if the extension is not activated
+* Added: Support for the new API management
+* Updated: Refactored code to meet WordPress coding standards
+* Updated: "Check for updates now" link is not vidible if extension is not activated

 = 0.0.6 = 9-11-2015
 * Fixed: Layout issue on the Links page